davnicwil/react-frontload/README.md

 `frontloadServerRender(renderFunction)`

 The react-frontload server render wrapper which must be used on the server.

-It takes a `renderFunction` argument which is itself a funcion that performs the ordinary React server rendering code and returns markup.
-In most cases this renderFunction will just be a wrapper for a `ReactDom.renderTostring` call.
+It takes a `renderFunction` argument which is itself a function that performs the ordinary React server rendering code and returns markup.
+In most cases this `renderFunction` will just be a wrapper for a `ReactDom.renderToString` call.

 It returns the markup output by `renderFunction`, which can be sent as a response in the usual way.